Actualizado Reviewed

 • Data from animal teratogenicity studies; and

-• Antiretroviral Pregnancy Registry data and other postmarketing surveillance data.9
+• Antiretroviral Pregnancy Registry data and other postmarketing surveillance data.24

 Discontinuation of ART

-The Panel strongly recommends against discontinuing ART.
+The Panel strongly recommends against discontinuing ART during pregnancy.
 However, if an ARV drug regimen must be stopped for any reason, all ARV drugs should be stopped simultaneously.
-ART should be reinitiated as soon as possible, whether the patient restarts the same regimen or initiates a new regimen.
-If an ARV drug that is known to have a long serum half-life (e.g., NNRTIs) must be stopped for more than a few days, clinicians should consider assessing the patient for rebound viremia after a new regimen is started and viral suppression would be expected; if optimal viral suppression has not been achieved, potential drug resistance should be assessed (see Antiretroviral Drug Resistance and Resistance Testing in Pregnancy).27
+ART should be reinitiated as soon as possible, whether the same regimen is restarted or a new regimen is initiated during pregnancy.
+If an ARV drug that is known to have a long serum half-life (e.g., NNRTIs) must be stopped for more than a few days, clinicians should consider assessing for rebound viremia after a new regimen is started and viral suppression would be expected; if optimal viral suppression has not been achieved, potential drug resistance should be assessed (see Antiretroviral Drug Resistance and Resistance Testing in Pregnancy).25

-Temporary discontinuation of ARV drug regimens during pregnancy may be indicated in some situations, including cases of serious drug-related toxicity, pregnancy-induced hyperemesis that is unresponsive to antiemetics, or acute illnesses or planned surgeries that prevent a patient from taking oral medications.
-Possible toxicity or intolerance to a single ARV agent should prompt discussion about options for modifying rather than stopping an entire ARV regimen (see People with HIV Who Are Taking Antiretroviral Therapy When They Become Pregnant).27
+Temporary discontinuation of ARV drug regimens during pregnancy may be indicated in some situations, including cases of serious drug-related toxicity, pregnancy-induced hyperemesis that is unresponsive to antiemetics, or acute illnesses or planned surgeries that prevent oral medications from being used.
+Possible toxicity or intolerance to a single ARV agent should prompt discussion about options for modifying rather than stopping an entire ARV regimen (see Antiretroviral Therapy Use During Prepregnancy and Early Pregnancy).25

-Discontinuation of therapy could lead to an increase in viral load, with possible disease progression and decline in immune status for the pregnant person and increased risk of in utero transmission of HIV.
-An analysis from a prospective cohort of 937 mother–child pairs from the Italian Register for HIV Infection in Children found that interruption of ART during pregnancy, including interruption in the first and third trimesters, was independently associated with an increased rate of perinatal HIV transmission.28 Although the perinatal transmission rate for the entire cohort was only 1.3%, transmission occurred in 4.9% of mother–child pairs with first-trimester interruption (95% confidence interval [CI], 1.9% to 13.2%; adjusted odds ratio [aOR] 10.33; P = 0.005) and 18.2% of mother–child pairs with third-trimester interruption (95% CI, 4.5% to 72.7%; aOR 46.96; =002).28
+Discontinuation of therapy could lead to an increase in viral load, with possible disease progression and decline in immune status during the pregnancy and increased risk of in utero transmission of HIV.
+An analysis from a prospective cohort of 937 mother–child pairs from the Italian Register for HIV Infection in Children found that interruption of ART during pregnancy, including interruption in the first and third trimesters, was independently associated with an increased rate of perinatal HIV transmission.26 Although the perinatal transmission rate for the entire cohort was only 1.3%, transmission occurred in 4.9% of mother–child pairs with first-trimester interruption (95% confidence interval [CI], 1.9% to 13.2%; adjusted odds ratio [aOR] 10.33; P = 0.005) and 18.2% of mother–child pairs with third-trimester interruption (95% CI, 4.5% to 72.7%; aOR 46.96; = 0.002).26

 References